golden-layout/golden-layout/README.md

 A `LayoutConfig` has a `root` property which specifies the ItemConfig of root content item of the layout.  `root` is not optional and must always be specified.

+The `LayoutConfig` `selectionEnabled` property has been removed.
+Clicking of Stack Headers can now be handled with the new `stackHeaderClick` event (which is always enabled).

 `ResolvedLayoutConfig` now has functions to minify and unminify configurations:
 1. `minifyConfig()` Replaces `LayoutManager.minifyConfig()`
 1. `unminifyConfig()` Replaces `LayoutManager.unminifyConfig()`